gman1647/time_calculator/READ_ME.md

 `make_mer`

 Made `make_day_of_the_week` function to loop through days of the week based on the minutes.
 Now I need to handle a variety of string input errors and this project will be completed.

+All functions updated and all tests passed.
+This project is complete.
+The functions are a bit verbose, but at this stage in my learning, that is okay.
+On to the next challenge!